syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib

+Refer [control dependencies](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sflistview) section to get the list of assemblies or NuGet package needs to be added as reference to use the SfListView control in any application.

 N> Assemblies can be found in an unzipped package location in Mac.

 ### Adding ListView Reference